mauler/meeting-gate/README.rst

 TOPICS
 ------

+TODO: meetin-gate jsx code needs to be splitted in modules, add require.js and etc.

 Our project Wristand is 10 character length, containing only numbers.
 Regular Expression: ^\d{10}$

 The reason there is not auth (API and Views) it's because we used the application